Are Powers of Attorney on Your College Checklist?

-If you are one of the many parents making preparations to send a son or daughter off to college in the next few weeks, you probably have a list of must-haves and must-dos that you have been diligently checking off as you go.
+As one of the many families getting ready to send a child off to college in the next few weeks, you and your son or daughter likely have a long list of must-haves and must-dos to check off before the big day.
 Registered for orientation?
 Check.
-Laptop computer?
+Purchased textbooks, a laptop, and dorm room décor?
 Check.
-Immunizations?
 Check.
-Cool dorm room stuff?
 Check.
-Healthcare Power of Attorney for your college student?
-Hmm…no.
+Executed powers of attorney for your son or daughter?
+Actually, no.

-In addition to a healthcare power of attorney, you may also consider discussing the benefits of a financial power of attorney, also called a durable power of attorney, with your child.
-This document gives you, as the agent, the authority to make financial decisions (manage bank accounts, sign tax returns) on your son or daughter’s behalf in the event that he or she is unable to do so… due to incapacity or perhaps, due to simply traveling abroad.
-It serves also as a convenient way for you to prudently assist with their finances as they mature through adulthood.
+In addition to a healthcare power of attorney, you may also consider discussing the benefits of a financial power of attorney, also called a durable power of attorney, with your son or daughter.
+If your child designates you as their agent, this legal document gives you authority over their financial affairs.
+This includes managing bank accounts, paying bills, and signing tax returns on your child’s behalf if they cannot do so.
+It also serves as an effective and prudent way for you to assist them with their finances as they mature.

 Consult an Estate Planning Attorney for Legal Documents

 Each state has laws governing healthcare and financial powers of attorney, and the forms used to grant someone powers of attorney also vary by state.
 It’s essential to consult an estate planning attorney for advice in your particular circumstance.
 Your attorney will help you create a comprehensive, legally binding document tailored to your needs.

 Signing powers of attorney should be a must-do on your family’s college checklist.
 Although you may never need them, having these documents in place can save you considerable stress related to medical attention or managing finances for your young adult child if an unexpected situation or emergency arises.
 Being proactive and planning for such unforeseen challenges is crucial.

 Pittsburgh Estates & Trusts Attorneys